 Another study showed that young girls (aged 9-15) show significantly greater activation in language areas of the brain than boys while doing language tasks.2

-Also, studies show that girls have higher levels of a protein associated with speech and language in their brain’s cortex.3 The higher levels of this language protein, called Foxp2, is found in the more communicative of each species.
+Also, studies show that girls have higher levels of protein associated with speech and language in their brain’s cortex.3 The higher levels of this language protein, called Foxp2, are found in the more communicative of each species.

 - Pease, A., & Pease, B. (2016).
 Why Men Don’t Listen & Women Can’t Read Maps: How to spot the differences in the way men & women think.
 Hachette UK.

 - Burman, D. D., Bitan, T., & Booth, J. R. (2008).
 Sex differences in neural processing of language among children.
 Neuropsychologia, 46(5), 1349-1362.

 - Society for Neuroscience.
 (2013, February 19).
 Language protein differs in males, females.
 ScienceDaily.
 Retrieved August 5, 2017 from www.sciencedaily.com/releases/2013/02/130219172153.htm